99Taxis/common-sqs/README.md

 Since this API relies at the JSR-330 Dependency Injection interface, the integration with the Play Framework using Guice is quite straightforward.

-One just need to create an `AmazonSQSClientAsync` or use `SqsClientFactory` to do so, and register your instances at the application `Module`.
+One just need to create an `AmazonSQSClientAsync` and register your instances at the application `Module`.

 ```scala
 import com.google.inject.{AbstractModule, Provides}